 - Limited to

 - Students must be registered medical practitioners to enrol in this paper.
-Enrolments for this paper require departmental permission.
-View more information about departmental permission.
+Enrolments for this paper are limited and it requires departmental permission.
+View more information about limitations of enrolment.

 - More information link

 - View more information on the Musculoskeletal and Pain Management Programmes website

 - Dr Jim Borowczyk

 - Paper Structure

 - This paper is taught through a 9-day on-campus block course so that students can review